MasoniteFramework/docs/features/mail.md

 # Sending Mailables

-You can send your mailable inside your controller easily by using the `Mail` class:
+You can send your mailable inside your controller easily by resolving the `Mail` class in your controller:

 ```python
 from masonite.mail import Mail